Are you the British Institute for Brain Injured Children?

-Please phone our National Assessment Centre on 01458 253344 or complete our online booking form
+Please phone our National Assessment Centre on 01458 253344 or complete our enquiry form.

 We ask families to pay £600* for a two-day assessment.
 This can be paid by cheque, card, cash or can be paid in instalments.
 Please phone our Family Services Co-Ordinator on 01458 253344 to find out more about payment options. *As of 21st April 2020